CR7sewey/e-commerce-api-nodejs-auth-workflow/e-commerce-api-nodejs/README.md

 the email will be passed through req.body).
 Please note that when the email is sent, from teh backend, we send a link to a frontend page.
 Thats why verifyEmailURL in sendVerificationEmail is like that (that origin represents the domain from the front - in our case localhost://3000 but could be the production url).

+### Some side notes - check controller auth register
+  // when we dont really know the url from front, or several urls
+  // where the server is located and from where comes de request (in headres)
+  // if we look for req.get(origin), it gives us the server location (bcs of the proxy I set up on the frontend)
+  // const protocol = req.protocol
+  //  const host = req.get('host');
+  // const forwardedHost = req.get('x-forwarded-host');
+  // const forwardedProtocol = req.get('x-forwarded-proto');